-The Metropolitan St. Louis Sewer District (MSD) was formed on February 9, 1954, when voters approved the Plan of the District.
-MSD started operation and maintenance activities in January 1956 in an area roughly compromised of the City of St. Louis and the portion of St. Louis County east of Interstate 270.
+The Metropolitan St. Louis Sewer District (MSD) was formed on February 9, 1954, when voters approved the Plan of the District to provide a metropolitan-wide system of wastewater treatment and sanitary sewerage facilities for the collection, treatment and disposal of sewage.
+MSD began operations in January 1956 in an area roughly composed of the City of St. Louis and the portion of St. Louis County located east of Interstate 270.
+It took over the publicly-owned wastewater and stormwater drainage facilities within its jurisdiction and began the construction of an extensive system of collector and interceptor sewers and treatment facilities.
 Most of the remainder of St. Louis County was annexed by MSD in 1977.
-MSD is a public agency and is the only special district in Missouri created under a provision of the State Constitution.

 Please use the links to access information for each section.

 What's Going on at MSD - calendar, news items